ycrc/ycrc.github.io/docs/clusters/grace-mccleary-decommission.md

 - [Phase 1](#phase-1) (first half of 2026): Migration of workloads and data from research groups who do not use dedicated compute nodes or YCGA resources.

 - Phase 2 (late 2026, early 2027): Migration of non-YCGA workloads and non-YCGA data from YCGA-affiliated research groups from McCleary.
+YCGA data and workloads will remain on McCleary for the remaining lifetime of the YCGA-owned hardware.

 - Phase 3 (late 2026, early 2027): Migration of newer commons nodes from Grace and McCleary to Bouchet.
 Migration of newer dedicated nodes along with their associated research groups and data.
 Grace will be shut down.
-McCleary will remain as a YCGA-only cluster for the remaining lifetime of that hardware.
+McCleary will remain as a YCGA-only cluster for the remaining lifetime of YCGA-owned hardware.

 ![When Will I Move Flow Chart](/img/when_will_i_move.png){: .cluster-diagram}